AusClimateService/npcp/reports/phase1/phase1_report.md

-In order to better understand how GCM outputs that have been dynamically downscaled and then bias corrected compare to GCM outputs that are directly bias corrected, the three assessment tasks were also completed on the ACCESS-ESM1-5 output using the ECDFM and QDM methods.
+In order to better understand how GCM outputs that have been dynamically downscaled and then bias corrected compare to GCM outputs that are directly bias corrected, the three assessment tasks were also completed on the ACCESS-ESM1-5 output using the ECDFM and QDC methods.

 The data arising from each bias correction method was compared on a number of metrics relating to the ability to capture the observed